 The working principle of MCB

 Whenever continuous overcurrent flows through MCB, the bimetallic strip is heated and deflects by bending.
 This deflection of bi-metallic strip releases a mechanical latch.
 As this mechanical latch is attached with the operating mechanism, it causes to open the miniature circuit breaker contacts, and the MCB turns off thereby stopping the current to flow in the circuit.
 To restart the flow of current the MCB must be manually turned ON.
-This mechanism protects from the faults arising due to overcurrent or overload.
+This mechanism protects from the faults arising due to overcurrent or overload and short circuit.

 But during short circuit condition, the current rises suddenly, causing electromechanical displacement of plunger associated with a tripping coil or solenoid.
 The plunger strikes the trip lever causing immediate release of latch mechanism consequently open the circuit breaker contacts.
 This was a simple explanation of a miniature circuit breaker working principle.

 An MCB is very simple, easy to use and is not generally repaired.
 It is just easier to replace.
 The trip unit is the main part, responsible for its proper working.
 There are two main types of trip mechanism.
-A bi-metal provides protection against overload current and an electromagnet provides protection against short-circuit current.
+A bi-metal provides protection against overload current and an electromagnet provides protection against electric short-circuit current.

 If the circuit is overloaded for a long time, the bi-metallic strip becomes overheated and deformed.
 This deformation of Bi-metallic strip causes, displacement of latch point.
 The moving contact of the MCB is arranged by means of spring pressure, with this latch point, that a little displacement of latch causes, release of spring and makes the moving contact to move for opening the MCB.